spacetelescope/jwst_magic/docs/magic_user_guide/iv_select_stars_and_write_files.md

    All of the .fits and .dat files that are written to the `dhas_` and `ground_system_` directories have had the counts in those images capped at 65,535.
 All .fits files in the `stsci_` directory have not had such a cap applied (with the singular exception of the LOSTRK.fits file).

+   Due to the constraints of converting from raw pixels to ideal arcseconds, the ideal coordinates in the star and prc files in the `dhas_` and `ground_system_` directories may be less exact, by up to 0.5 arcseconds.

 ---------------------------------

 #### Next